sjudkis/rorschach/README.md

 ### Envelope

-Modulates sound.
-Controlled by the A/S/D/R rotary dials, and the modulation is represented in the graph below.
+Modulates attack, decay, sustain, and release of the sound.
+Controlled by the A/D/S/R rotary dials, and the modulation is represented in the graph below.

 ### Gain

-Changes sound level by input.
+Sets the overall output level of the synth.

 ### Garble

 Adds a TV-static-like effect to the sound.

 ### High/Low Pass Filters
+The high pass filter allows only frequencies above the chosen threshold to be heard.
+Low pass allows only frequencies below the threshold.

 ### LFO

 ### Oscillators
+The synth contains three oscillators to generate the sound: sine wave, square wave, and saw wave.
+Each oscillator volume can be adjusted independently to create unique waveforms.

 ### Reverb